WSO Photograph The Wilcox Solar Observatory

 Warning: WSO Polarization Sensitivity was reduced from 16 December 2016 to 18 May 2017.

-Values of the mean field have NOT been recalibrated and are a factor of about 1.55 (updated) too small during that interval.
+Mean field values have NOT been recalibrated and are a factor of about 1.55 too small during that interval.

 Other Quantities